bomonike/bomonike.github.io/ai-glossary.md

 * Retrieval-Augmented Generation (RAG) | An AI framework designed to retrieve facts from an external knowledge base to ground large language models (LLMs) that provide information on the latest research, statistics, or news to generative models.

+* Sequence to sequence models | A model type that uses both encoders and decoders. ???
 * Sentiment analysis | A process of analyzing digital text to determine the emotional tone of a message.
 Performed on textual data, helping businesses monitor brands through customer feedback.
 * Streamlit | An open-source framework to build and share machine learning and data science web apps.
 It turns data scripts into shareable web apps in minutes.

 * TensorFlow <a target="_blank" href="https://www.nvidia.com/en-us/glossary/tensorflow/">|</a> a leading open-source library from Google for developing and deploying machine learning applications.
 It makes use of GPUs for parallel matrix operations for algebraic calculations.
 * Tokenizer | A tokenizer is a tool in natural language processing that breaks down text into smaller, manageable units (tokens), such as words or phrases, enabling models to analyze and understand the text.
 * Training data | Data (generally, large data sets that also have examples) used to teach a machine learning model.
-* Transformers | A deep learning architecture that uses an encoder-decoder mechanism.
-Transformers can generate coherent and contextually relevant text.
+* Transformers | A deep learning architecture that can generate coherent and contextually relevant text.
+The transformer model differs from other models in that it processes data in parallel, resulting in much quicker training times and a solution that can be scaled on modern hardware.
+Inputs to Encoders (such as BART) uses bi-directional to generate embeddings of context for unidirectional Decoders (such as GPT) to integrate with known knowledge to generate a response.
 * Text generation | A model that is trained on code from scratch that helps to automate repetitive coding tasks.

 * Unsupervised learning | A subset of machine learning and artificial intelligence that uses algorithms based on machine learning to analyze and cluster unlabeled data sets.
 These algorithms can discover hidden patterns or data groupings without human intervention.